shivangi0809/lineten-customer/README.md

 # Install project locally
 Install project dependencies with npm i

-# run the program locally
+# Run the project locally
 Use below command in order to run the feature file using headed mode on cypress: npx cypress open

-use below command in order to run the feature file headless mode on cypress: npm run cypress:execution
+Use below command in order to run the feature file headless mode on cypress: npm run cypress:execution

-# Run the program through Docker:
+# Run the project through Docker:
 1. Create new or select an existing docker image where the above project needs to be executed.

 2. Creation of new docker image can be achieved through below command: